 Antibodies that attack sperm come from the immune system and misidentify sperm as foreign invaders, so it tries to destroy them.

 Sperm damage is defined in a couple of ways.
-It can be damaged in motility or movement or in structure.
+It can be damaged in motility or movement or structure.
 Motility is measured by how fast sperm move to an egg.
 The normal statistic is for at least 50 percent of sperm to move.

 The structure is how sperm are shaped.
 Typical sperm have long tails and egg-shaped heads.
 The tails are used to swim to the egg.
 Normal-shaped sperm have a better time in reaching the egg.